Shoe Size Converter Guide β Get the Right Fit Online

 Buying shoes online is easy.
 Making sure they actually fit when they arrive is the hard part.
-Sizes change between brands, countries and even between men’s, women’s and kids’ styles.
-That’s where a reliable shoe size converter makes a big difference.
+Sizes change between brands, countries, and even between men's, women's, and kids' styles.
+That's where a reliable shoe size converter makes a big difference.

-On this page you’ll learn how different shoe size systems work, how to measure your feet at home in a few minutes, and how to use your measurement with this calculator to pick the best size in US, UK, EU and CM.
-Along the way, we’ll share simple tips that can save you from painful shoes and annoying returns.
+On this page you'll learn how different shoe size systems work, how to measure your feet at home in a few minutes, and how to use your measurement with this calculator to pick the best size in US, UK, EU, and CM.
+Along the way, we'll share simple tips that can save you from painful shoes and annoying returns.

-1. US, UK, EU and CM – What’s the Difference?
+1. US, UK, EU and CM β What's the Difference?

-- US sizes are used mainly in North America and have separate scales for men, women and kids.
+- US sizes are used mainly in North America and have separate scales for men, women, and kids.

 - UK sizes look similar to US but the numbers are slightly smaller most of the time.